with Pierre Boyer, Germain Gauthier, Vincent Rollet and Benoît Schmutz

 Abstract

-Using historical data on travel time and commuting flows for the Paris Region, we assess the impact of two major infrastructure programs: National Highways and the Regional Express Rail (RER).
+Using historical data on travel time and commuting flows for the metropolis of Paris, we assess the impact of two major infrastructure programs: National Highways and the Regional Express Rail (RER).
 Although they contributed to a decrease in travel time in the overall networks, average commuting time of individuals has increased over the period.

 Presentations: CREST, ERSA-European Commission (JRC, Seville), Annual Conference of the International Association of Applied Econometrics (IAAE, Rotterdam), European Economic Association Congress (EEA, Copenhagen), Journées LAGV (AMSE, Marseille), Urban Economic Association (North American Meeting, Arizona).